 NCEI data is a unique, authoritative resource for advancing education, not only in science and academia but also at the K-12 level.
 Education is a significant part of NCEI’s mission, and the following resources are designed to empower teachers and educators to use data in new and exciting ways.

-Printable documents ranging from posters to information sheets that cover research and and data across NCEI.
+Articles, posters, and information sheets that cover research and and data across NCEI.

 - Sky Watcher Chart